S.C. CODE ANN. §§59-53-410 to -440 (1997)

 - Commission members must maintain strict loyalty and accountability to the college.
 This commitment must supersede any conflicts, i.e. to advocacy or interest groups or memberships on other boards or staffs.
 Commission members' loyalty and accountability to the college must also supersede any personal interest when the Commissioner is acting as an individual customer of the college's services.

 - Commission members must avoid any conflict of interest with respect to their fiduciary duties to the college.
-Specifically:
+A conflict of interest is a transaction or relationship which presents or may present a conflict between commission member's obligations to the College and the member's personal, business, or other interests.

 - There must be no self-dealing or any conduct of private business or personal services between any Commission member and the college except as provided for by law.